ryu10/M5CardForth/readme.md

 ## Console

-At startup, the console reads USBSerial input.
+At startup, the console reads from the USBSerial input.
 Open `PlatformIO : Serial Console` and type on your computer.
 To use the M5Cardputer keyboard, type `m5key-on`.

 The following words can be used to switch the console I/O : `m5key-on m5key-off m5type-on m5type-off`